bparanj/crystal/electronics/terms/electromagnetic-interference.md

    - Strength of Magnetic Field: Stronger magnetic fields result in higher induced voltages.
    - Number of Turns in Coil: More turns in the coil increase the induced EMF, as the total magnetic flux linkage increases.

-In summary, electromagnetic induction is a fundamental principle that underpins a wide range of technologies.
+electromagnetic induction is a fundamental principle that underpins a wide range of technologies.
 It describes how a changing magnetic field can induce an electric current in a conductor, leading to numerous practical applications in power generation, electrical transformation, and modern conveniences like wireless charging.

 Electromagnetic radiation (EMR) is a form of energy that is propagated through space or matter in the form of electromagnetic waves.
 These waves consist of oscillating electric and magnetic fields that travel at the speed of light.
 Here are the key points to understand about electromagnetic radiation: